git-bug/git-bug/doc/howto-github.md

 ![termui recording](../misc/termui_recording.gif)

-For a richer UI more user friendly UI, `git-bug` propose a web UI (read-only at the moment).
+For a richer and more user friendly UI, `git-bug` proposes a web UI (read-only at the moment).
 You can start it with `git bug webui`:

 ![web UI screenshot](../misc/webui2.png)